DigitalPenguin1/ClassicFishingCompanion/README.md

 - **Keybinding Support** - Bind keys via ESC > Settings > Key Bindings
 - **Minimap Button** - Left-click UI, right-click HUD, hover for stats

-## What's New in v1.0.18

-- **Goals Tab** - Set catch goals for specific fish.
-Pick a fish from the dropdown, set a target count, and track progress with visual progress bars.
-Active goals display on the HUD with color-coded progress (yellow at 75%, green on completion).
-Goals are session-based and reset on login/reload.
-- **Catch & Release Tab** - Select fish you want to discard.
-When you catch a fish on your release list, press your Release Fish keybind to delete it from your bags.
-The catch still counts in your statistics.
-- **Improved Tab Layout** - Tabs now use two rows to fit all features cleanly.
-- **Smarter Fish Detection** - Dropdowns and catch lists better filter out non-fish items like junk and miscellaneous loot.
-- **HUD Improvements** - Dynamic height scaling based on active goals, fixed backdrop rendering.

 ## Quick Start

 1. Enable the addon